mulesoft/api-console/docs/passing-raml-data.md

 Running this code as the page loads throws a `TypeError` with the message: `parser.loadApi is not a function`.

-At the time of execution of this script, the browser knows nothing about the `raml-js-parser` element.
+At the time of execution of this script block, the browser knows nothing about the `raml-js-parser` element.
 At this time, the element is an instance of `HTMLUnknownElement`.
-The browser is blocked.

 The browser has to import the source of the element first, and then the Polymer library has to register custom HTML element called `raml-js-parser`.